ike1112/agents/research agent/README.md

     *   **Tavily Search**: Performs general web searches for up-to-date information.
     *   The agent autonomously decides which tools to use based on the user's prompt.

-2.  **Reflection Loop**:
+2.  **Sequential Reflection Loop (Chain of Thought)**:
-    *   After generating a preliminary report, the agent adopts a "Reviewer/Editor" persona.
+    *   **Step 1 (Critique)**: The agent adopts an "Academic Reviewer" persona to strictly analyze the draft.
+It identifies strengths, limitations, and specific opportunities for improvement.
-    *   It critiques the report for strengths, limitations, and opportunities.
+    *   **Step 2 (Rewrite)**: The agent switches to an "Editor" persona and rewrites the report, explicitly incorporating the feedback from the critique step.
-    *   It rewrites the report to incorporate these improvements.
+    *   This separation ensures higher quality output compared to attempting both tasks simultaneously.

 3.  **HTML Publishing**:
     *   The final revised text is converted into a clean, well-structured HTML document ready for sharing.